Maxcimkj/Maxcimkj/README.md

 Web-based radio streaming application that scrapes and plays music from OneTwo.tv.
 Features search by genre/artist, responsive UI, and RESTful API architecture.

 **Tech Stack:** Angular 5, Spring Boot 2.0, Bootstrap, Jsoup
-**Note:** Old project, may not be working anymore.
-Haven't run it for a while.
+**Note:** Made for fun, old project that may not be working anymore.
+Haven't run it for a while and won't be actively maintained.